freeradical13/freeradical13.github.io/index.md

 * A [nucleotide-pair substitution][] is a point mutation where one nucleotide pair is changed for another.
 * A [frameshift mutation][] occurs when a number of nucleotide pairs that's not a multiple of three are inserted or deleted.

+A single nucleotide base-pair where variation is found in at least 1% of a population of similar organisms is called a [Single Nucleotide Polymorphism][] (SNP).

 If the same codon is generated, the mutation is called a [silent mutation][].
 If a different codon is generated, the mutation is called a [missense mutation][].
 If a stop codon is generated, the mutation is called a [nonsense mutation][].

 ### DNA Self-Modification